Kairos-T/noted/_posts/2024-05-26-Content-Identification.md

 ![Default Antivirus Security Profile](default-antivirus-security-profile.png)
 - Protects against viruses, worms, trojans, and spyware installations
-- Malware prevention engine that analyses packets as the arrive, using a stream-based approach
+- Malware prevention engine that analyses packets as they arrive, using a stream-based approach
 - Default action varies based on protocol, such as reset-both for FTP, HTTP, and SMB.
 - Default anti-virus security profile is **Read Only** (Cannot be deleted or modified )
 - Actions include: